What is the Ticket Explorer?

-The Ticket Explorer is both an interface and API suite to read blockchain ticket information that passes through GET Protocol.
+The Ticket Explorer is an interface to read GET Protocol blockchain ticket information.
 Because of the transparency and open nature of the blockchain, all tickets from all integrators will be visible within the explorer.
+It acts as a public gateway to tickets registered & distributed using the Ticket Engine.

 Use the Ticket Explorer to: